 - Performance evaluation of the food safety management system

-ISO/TS 22002-1:2009 details the requirements for establishing, implementing and maintaining prerequisite programmes (PRP) to assist in controlling food safety hazard as specified in clause 7 of ISO 22000:2005.
+ISO/TS 22002-1:2009 details the requirements for establishing, implementing and maintaining prerequisite program (PRP) to assist in controlling food safety hazard as specified in clause 7 of ISO 22000:2005.

 ISO/TS 22002-1:2009 specifies detailed requirements to be specifically considered in relation to ISO 22000:2005, 7.2.3: a) construction and layout of buildings and associated utilities; b) layout of premises, including workspace and employee facilities; c) supplies of air, water, energy, and other utilities; d) supporting services, including waste and sewage disposal; e) suitability of equipment and its accessibility for cleaning, maintenance and preventive maintenance; f) management of purchased materials; g) measures for the prevention of cross-contamination; h) cleaning and sanitizing; i) pest control; j) personnel hygiene.

-In addition, ISO/TS 22002-1:2009 adds other aspects which are considered relevant to manufacturing operations: 1) rework; 2) product recall procedures; 3) warehousing; 4) product information and consumer awareness; 5) food defence, biovigilance, and bioterrorism.
+In addition, ISO/TS 22002-1:2009 adds other aspects which are considered relevant to manufacturing operations: 1) rework; 2) product recall procedures; 3) warehousing; 4) product information and consumer awareness; 5) food defense, biovigilance, and bioterrorism.

 FSSC 22000 Part II Requirements for Certification